PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 is not rewritten, so the exporter does not mark the file changed solely for this propagation; the updated evidence is consumed by the subsequent Softmax/ReduceMax and Pool decisions.
+Successful aligned-binary, Resize, and Pool rewrites record literal output shapes through one policy-owned cache helper.
+It accepts only a literal `target_shape=[...]` or the exact trailing aligned-shape form and leaves the existing cache untouched for dynamic or unparseable expressions.
+The exporter still invokes the update immediately after each rewrite, so every later rule in the ordered scan observes the same shape evidence as before extraction.
 The NHWC AveragePool-to-binary bridge repair and its channel-last spatial-pool restoration wrapper use the same owner.
 AveragePool, binary-anchor, and multiply target shapes are normalized as one chain only when NHWC producer and consumer